Curaçao

+The island's name "Curaçao" may originate from the indigenous autonym of its people; this idea is supported by early Spanish accounts referring to the inhabitants as "Indios Curaçaos".
+Curaçao's history begins with the Arawak and Caquetio Amerindians; the island becoming a Spanish colony after Alonso de Ojeda's 1499 expedition.
+Though labelled "the useless island" due to its poor agricultural yield and lack of precious metals, it later became a strategic cattle ranching area.
+When the Dutch colonized the island in 1634, they shifted the island's focus to trade and shipping, and later made it a hub of the Atlantic slave trade.
+Members of the Jewish community, fleeing persecution in Europe, settled here and significantly influenced the economy and culture.

+British forces occupied Curaçao twice during the French Revolutionary and Napoleonic Wars but it was returned to Dutch rule.
+The abolition of slavery in 1863 led to economic shifts and migrations.
+Dutch remains the official language, though Papiamentu, English, and Spanish are widely spoken, reflecting the island's diverse cultural influences.
+Curaçao was formerly part of the Curaçao and Dependencies colony from 1815 to 1954, and later the Netherlands Antilles from 1954 to 2010, as Island Territory of Curaçao.

+The discovery of oil in the Maracaibo Basin in 1914 transformed Curaçao into a major refinery location, altering its economic landscape.
+There were efforts towards becoming a country within the Kingdom of the Netherlands; the island achieved autonomy in 2010.

 Etymology

 One explanation for the island's name is that Curaçao was the autonym by which its indigenous peoples identified themselves.
 Early Spanish accounts support this theory, referring to the indigenous peoples as Indios Curaçaos.

 From 1525, the island was featured on Spanish maps as Curaçote, Curasaote, Curasaore, and even Curacaute.
 By the 17th century, it appeared on most maps as Curaçao or Curazao.
 On a map created by Hieronymus Cock in 1562 in Antwerp, the island was called Qúracao.

 A persistent but undocumented story claims the following: in the 16th and 17th centuries—the early years of European exploration—when sailors on long voyages got scurvy from lack of vitamin C, sick Portuguese or Spanish sailors were left on the island now known as Curaçao.
 When their ship returned, some had recovered, probably after eating vitamin C-rich fruit there.
 From then on, the Portuguese allegedly referred to the island as Ilha da Curação (Island of Healing) or the Spanish as Isla de la Curación.